mobxjs/mobx/docs/refguide/observer-component.md

 React.render(<Timer timerData={timerData} />, document.body);
 ```

-### Mobservable-React-DevTools
+### MobX-React-DevTools

-In combination with `@observer` you can use the Mobservable-React-DevTools, it shows exactly when your components are rerendered and you can inspect the data dependencies of your components.
+In combination with `@observer` you can use the MobX-React-DevTools, it shows exactly when your components are rerendered and you can inspect the data dependencies of your components.

 ### Alternative syntaxes